Bucket List: What are the top tourist attractions in Boracay Island, Philippines?

 If you’re planning your first trip to the beautiful island of Boracay, then check out our 15 things to do below:

 Let’s go straight to the most thrilling activity there is-cliff diving!
-A popular cliff-diving site just a few minutes away from the beach proper, called Magic Island.
+A popular cliff-diving site just a few minutes away from the beach proper is called Magic Island.

 There are diving boards that stand 15 to 30 feet high, which you can access with a minimal entrance fee.